venhdev/dio_curl_interceptor/README.md

 - Search and filter by status code, date range, or text
 - Copy cURL command
 - Clear all logs
-- Share logs via system share functionality
+- Enhanced sharing functionality with improved system integration
+- Better error handling and UI responsiveness

 > **Note**: File export functionality has been removed in v3.3.3-alpha.
 For legacy export features, see the [legacy documentation](.docs/export_file_legacy.md).